 Strong applications:

-- An active 4Ps household enrolled before 2024, with the designated member having attended at least one prior SLP orientation
+- An active 4Ps household whose designated member has attended at least one prior SLP orientation

-- A 4Ps graduate (recently transitioned out) with documented livelihood ambition
+- A 4Ps graduate transitioning out, with a documented livelihood plan and some raising experience

 Weak applications:

-- New 4Ps enrollee who hasn't completed Family Development Sessions
+- A brand-new 4Ps enrollee who has not completed Family Development Sessions

-- Households who applied to a previous SLP cycle and dropped out
+- A household that joined a previous SLP cycle and dropped out

 What ₱15,000 Per Member Actually Buys

-The grant amount sounds substantial.
-In piggery economics, it isn't.
-Here is the realistic line-item budget for one beneficiary's ₱15,000 share in a 2026 cycle:
+₱15,000 sounds substantial.
+In piggery economics it barely covers the start.
+Here is the realistic line-item budget for one participant's ₱15,000 share at July 2026 prices:

 | Line item | Cost (PHP) | Notes |